sergioburdisso/pyss3/docs/index.rst

 result of any type (tests, k-fold cross-validations, grid searches, etc.) that you've performed.
-This will allow you (with a single command) to interactively visualize and analyze your classifier performance in terms of its different hyper-parameters values (and select the best model according to your needs).
-For instance, let's perform a grid search with a 4-fold cross-validation on the three hyper-parameters, smoothness(\ ``s``), significance(\ ``l``), and sanction(\ ``p``) as
+This will allow you (with a single command) to interactively visualize and analyze your classifier performance in terms of its different hyperparameters values (and select the best model according to your needs).
+For instance, let's perform a grid search with a 4-fold cross-validation on the three hyperparameters, smoothness(\ ``s``), significance(\ ``l``), and sanction(\ ``p``) as
 follows: